daliahen/daliahen/README.md

 <h3 align="center">Full Stack Developer | Java & Spring Boot</h3>

 <p align="center">
-  Computer Science student passionate about building scalable, end-to-end applications from the database to a flawless user interface.
+  A highly motivated Computer Science student driven by a deep curiosity and a constant desire to learn.
+I thrive on exploring new technologies and tackling complex challenges, with a strong passion for building robust, end-to-end applications from the database to a flawless user interface.
 </p>

 ---